Student Organizations Resources

 Rhode Island College is now using RIC Rooms (Event Management System) for space, catering, audio-visual, and event equipment reservations.
-Student organizations will need to use their assigned group email account to log into RIC Rooms at
+Student organizations will need to use their assigned group email account to log into

-/RIC Rooms/.
+RIC Rooms.
 If you do not know your organization's email address or password, contact the Student Union at 456-8034, Student Union 408.
 Access the

 tutorials on RIC Rooms for detailed instructions on the system's features.